Business Email Address Privacy

 Let’s use this analogy…

 Strangers who may use their phone number to contact them about something they are not interested in.
-Or worse yet, who may sell their phone number to telemarketing companies to do the same.
+Or worse yet, who may sell their phone number to telemarketing companies to do the same?

 Handling Unnecessary Exposure

-Whenever you send to a group of onliners that do not know each other, put your email address in the To: field.
+Whenever you send to a group of onliners who do not know each other, put your email address in the To: field.
 Then, input the additional addresses in the Bcc: field to protect their email addresses from unnecessary exposure.

 Find the BCc: and Use It